 An Organization of Concerned Brown and Coleman County Landowners and Residents

 In April of 2018, Chermac Energy of Oklahoma began contacting landowners in Brown and Coleman Counties.
 Their interest was to gain options to lease land for the purpose of developing approximately a 200MW wind installation, consisting of approximately 60 to 80 turbines, in southern Brown and Coleman Counties.
 Chermac representatives had stated publicly that a project of this size will require 25,000 to 35,000 contiguous acres.
-As of early April 15, 2019, Chermac had signed options of record totaling 12,746 combined Brown and Coleman acres, of which 2,976 are contiguous from the Brown County substation area.
+By early 2019, they had obtained options of record totaling 12,746 combined Brown and Coleman acres, of which 2,976 are contiguous from the Brown County substation area.
 The remaining leased acreage is scattered across southern Brown and Coleman Counties.
 In contrast, landowners who have stated they are opposed to this project total 111,956 acres, most of which is contiguous, in southern Brown and Coleman Counties.
 In early 2019, Chermac began shifting to the promotion of solar in addition to wind.
 During this time, a small amount of wind lease option acreage assigned rights for solar options.
 In May of 2019, the rights to these wind and solar lease options were acquired by NorthRenew Energy out of Massachusetts.
 Currently, according to its website, NorthRenew's intent is to develop a 200MW solar project in the Brown Oncor Electrical Substation area.
 However, according to their website, they do have wind projects as well.

 The wind project, indicated by the red border, is proposed to be constructed in the southwestern portions of Brown county and the southeastern portions of Coleman county.
 It is to encompass large portions of Brookesmith, Bangs and Santa Anna School districts.
 The solar project, indicated by the yellow border, is planned for the area in the immediate vicinity of the Oncor Electrical Substation in Brown County.
 Click on the map to the right to enlarge.